spiegelib/spiegelib/README.md

 Detailed installation instructions, API reference, and examples are available [here](https://spiegelib.github.io/spiegelib/).

-An in-depth example using *SpiegeLib* for synthesizer sound matching of *Dexed*, an emulation of the Yamaha DX7, is available [here](https://spiegelib.github.io/spiegelib/examples/fm_sound_match.html)
+An example using *SpiegeLib* for synthesizer sound matching of *Dexed*, an emulation of the Yamaha DX7, is available [here](https://spiegelib.github.io/spiegelib/examples/fm_sound_match.html)

 ## Features